-(ddd) "Lien" shall mean any mortgage, pledge, security interest, adverse claim, encumbrance, lien or charge of any kind (including any agreement to give any of the foregoing), any conditional sale or other title retention agreement, any lease in the nature thereof or the filing of or agreement to give any financing statement under the Laws of any jurisdiction.

-- (eee) "Litigation Matter" shall have the meaning given such term in Section 3.11. - (fff) "Merger" shall have the meaning as set forth in Section 1.01. - (ggg) "Merger Consideration" shall have the meaning as set forth in Section 2.01(b). - (hhh) "Merger Sub" shall have the meaning as set forth in the opening paragraph. - (iii) "NYSE" shall mean the New York Stock Exchange, Inc. - (jjj) "Non-dissenting Share" shall have the meaning given such term in Section 2.01(d). - (kkk) "Non-Financial Contracts" shall have the meaning given such term in Section 3.08(a).

-(III) "Oil and Gas Interests" shall mean direct and indirect interests in and rights with respect to oil, gas, mineral, and related properties and assets of any kind and nature, direct or indirect, including, without limitation, working, leasehold and mineral interests and operating rights and royalties, overriding royalties, farmout and farmin agreements, option agreements, unit agreements, joint and unit operating agreements, production marketing contracts, production payments, net profit interests and other nonworking interests and nonoperating interests; all interests in Hydrocarbons and other minerals or revenues therefrom, all contracts in connection therewith and claims and rights thereto (including all oil and gas leases, operating agreements, nominee agreements, unitization and pooling agreements and orders, division orders, transfer orders, mineral deeds, royalty deeds, oil and gas sales, transportation, marketing, exchange and processing contracts and agreements, and in each case, interests thereunder), surface interests, fee interests, reversionary interests, reservations, and concessions; Indian Mineral Development Act of 1982 agreements with the Jicarilla Apache Nation (the "IMDA Agreements"); all easements, rights of way, licenses, permits, leases, and other interests associated with, appurtenant to, or necessary for the operation of any of the foregoing; and all interests in equipment and machinery (including wells, well equipment and machinery), oil and gas production, gathering, transmission, treating, processing plants, refineries, and other tangible personal property and fixtures associated with, appurtenant to, or necessary for the operation of any of the foregoing; and storage facilities (including tanks, tank batteries, pipelines, and gathering systems), pumps, water plants, electric plants, gasoline and gas processing plants, methanol plants, refineries, and other tangible personal property and fixtures associated with, appurtenant to, or necessary for the operation of any of the foreg

-(mmm) "Order" shall mean any judgment, order, ruling, injunction, stipulation, award or decree of any Court or other Governmental Authority of competent jurisdiction.

-- (nnn) "Other MRC Reorganization Expense Funds" shall have the meaning given such term in Section 6.13(h). - (000) "Other MRC Reorganization Expenses" shall have the meaning given such term in Section 6.13(f). - (ppp) "Outside Date" shall have the meaning given such term in Section 8.01(b). - (qqq) "Permitted Liens" shall have the meaning given such term in Section 3.07. - (rrr) "PBGC" shall mean the Pension Benefit Guaranty Corporation.
+- (ddd) "Lien" shall mean any mortgage, pledge, security interest, adverse claim, encumbrance, lien or charge of any kind (including any agreement to give any of the foregoing), any conditional sale or other title retention agreement, any lease in the nature thereof or the filing of or agreement to give any financing statement under the Laws of any jurisdiction. - (eee) "Litigation Matter" shall have the meaning given such term in Section 3.11. - (fff) "Merger" shall have the meaning as set forth in Section 1.01. - (ggg) "Merger Consideration" shall have the meaning as set forth in Section 2.01(b). - (hhh) "Merger Sub" shall have the meaning as set forth in the opening paragraph. - (iii) "NYSE" shall mean the New York Stock Exchange, Inc. - (jjj) "Non-dissenting Share" shall have the meaning given such term in Section 2.01(d). - (kkk) "Non-Financial Contracts" shall have the meaning given such term in Section 3.08(a). - (Ill) "Oil and Gas Interests" shall mean direct and indirect interests in and rights with respect to oil, gas, mineral, and related properties and assets of any kind and nature, direct or indirect, including, without limitation, working, leasehold and mineral interests and operating rights and royalties, overriding royalties, farmout and farmin agreements, option agreements, unit agreements, joint and unit operating agreements, production marketing contracts, production payments, net profit interests and other nonworking interests and nonoperating interests; all interests in Hydrocarbons and other minerals or revenues therefrom, all contracts in connection therewith and claims and rights thereto (including all oil and gas leases, operating agreements, nominee agreements, unitization and pooling agreements and orders, division orders, transfer orders, mineral deeds, royalty deeds, oil and gas sales, transportation, marketing, exchange and processing contracts and agreements, and in each case, interests thereunder), surface interests, reversionary interests, reservations, and concessions; Indian Mineral Development Act of 1982 agreements with the Jicarilla Apache Nation (the "IMDA Agreements"); all easements, rights of way, licenses, permits, leases, and other interests associated with, appurtenant to, or necessary for the operation of any of the foregoing; and all interests in equipment and machinery (including wells, well equipment and machinery), oil and gas production, gathering, transmission, treating, processing, and storage facilities (including tanks, tank batteries, pipelines, and gathering systems), pumps, water plants, electric plants, gasoline and gas processing plants, methanol plants, refineries, and other tangible personal property and fixtures associated with, appurtenant to, or necessary for the operation of any of the foregoing. - (mmm) "Order" shall mean any judgment, order, ruling, injunction, stipulation, award or decree of any Court or other Governmental Authority of competent jurisdiction. - (nnn) "Other MRC Reorganization Expense Funds" shall have the meaning given such term in Section 6.13(h). - (000) "Other MRC Reorganization Expenses" shall have the meaning given such term in Section 6.13(f). - (ppp) "Outside Date" shall have the meaning given such term in Section 8.01(b). - (qqq) "Permitted Liens" shall have the meaning given such term in Section 3.07. - (rrr) "PBGC" shall mean the Pension Benefit Guaranty Corporation.